INFORMATION ABOUT THE EVENT

 Game logistics

-WHAT MAKES US DIFFERENT FROM OTHERS?
+WHAT MAKES THIS EVENT DIFFERENT FROM OTHERS?

 Stylized sides